 1. Protection of proprietary information and intellectual property

-Business policies, especially in today’s IT-and tech-driven economy, often outlines the roles and responsibilities of management and employees in safeguarding important business information.
+Business policies, especially in today’s IT-and tech-driven economy, often outline the roles and responsibilities of management and employees in safeguarding important business information.
 It is the duty of everyone in the organization to protect critical data and information that may cause harm to the establishment if it gets into the wrong hands.

 2. Protection of employees

 Good business security policies do not only protect confidential company information; they also serve as operating guidelines for operations.
-This way, employees know how to go about their daily activities safely, handle, and identify and report activities that are suspicious or not in line with established protocols.
+This way, employees know how to go about their daily activities safely, and to handle, identify and report activities that are suspicious or not in line with established protocols.
 Having clear business security policies may also save the business from litigations if an employee gets injured at work.

 3. It establishes ownership and responsibility for specific security protocols

-But beyond apportioning blame, security personnel and administrators, who are charged with protecting the organization’s assets and infrastructure will most likely approach their duties with a strong sense of ownership and responsibility.
+But beyond apportioning blame, security personnel and administrators, who are charged with protecting the organization’s assets and infrastructure, will most likely approach their duties with a strong sense of ownership and responsibility.